South Africa national rugby union team: Sponsors on kit

-Japanese company ASICS is the kit provider for all the South Africa rugby teams, through an agreement signed with the SARU.
-South Africa's shirt sponsor is local mobile phone provider MTN Group.
-Additional uniform sponsors are FNB on the back above the numbers, and Betway, FlySafair, Dell, and Switch Energy Drink rotating on the rear hems of the shorts.
+American company Nike is the kit provider for all the South Africa rugby teams from July 2023, through a six-year contract signed with the SARU.
+South Africa's shirt sponsor as of 2025 is FNB, one of the country's major banks.
+Other sponsors include supermarket chain Pick n Pay on the back above the numbers, and Betway, FlySafair, Coca-Cola, and McDonald's rotating on the rear hems of the shorts.